polyphony-chat/docs/docs/Protocol Specifications/core.md

     With proper safety precautions and strong encryption, it is extremely unlikely for a malicious server to be able to listen in on encrypted conversations, without all users in that conversation noticing.
-MLS's forward secrecy guarantees ensure that, in theory, a malicious session cannot decrypt any messages sent before its' join epoch.
-If secrecy or confidentiality are of concern, users should host their own home server and use end-to-end encryption.
+When implementing the polyproto-mls P2 extension, MLS's forward secrecy guarantees ensure that, in theory, a malicious session cannot decrypt any messages sent before its' join epoch.
+If secrecy or confidentiality are of concern, users should host their own home server and use end-to-end encryption, such as polyproto-mls.

 ## 5. Federation IDs (FIDs)